jackgrossman18/RadiantSolution_Project/README.md

 ### About

 This webmap by default, loads a GeoJSON with a point for each of the 32 teams in the NFL.
-It also contains a table on the right hand side that is filtered to only show teams that are in the AFC (American Football Conference) one of the two conferences in the National Football League.
+It also contains a table on the right hand side that by default loads all NFL teams.
+If the user clicks on any of the buttons at the bottom of the page, the table will be filtered based upon the button that is clicked.(AFC, NFC or all of the NFL teams)

 This GeoJSON was built using features made available by Leaflet.